A Constitutional Studies Reading List

 Read This First

-Explicates the theory of the Declaration of Independence, how that theory is manifest in the Constitution, and what has happened to it in the last 200 years.
+Explains the theory of the Declaration of Independence, how that theory is manifest in the Constitution, and how that understanding has changed since the Founding of the U.S.

 On the Principles of Constitutional Government

-A more detailed discussion of the Constitution: its principles, its history, and the ideas behind that history.
+A more detailed discussion of the Constitution: its principles, its history, the ideas behind that history, and a few implications for European constitutionalism.

-- Restoring the Lost Constitution: The Presumption of Liberty by Randy Barnett (Princeton University Press, 2004)
+- Restoring the Lost Constitution: The Presumption of Liberty by Randy E. Barnett (Princeton University Press, rev. ed.
+2014)

-An in-depth, scholarly work that argues that the Constitution establishes a government of enumerated, limited powers, with a presumption of liberty for those powers not specifically delegated to government.
+A scholarly work arguing that the Constitution establishes a government of limited, enumerated powers and a presumption of liberty.

 On the History of Limited Government in America